tjingboem/CS7_Manual/doc/docs/orc-header-statements.md

 NOTE: It is recommended to specify `ksmps` and let Csound calculate `kr`. `ksmps` must be an integer and should usually be a power of two.
 `nchnls` the number of audio channels (default 1)
 NOTE: This refers to both, output and input channels.
 Use `nchnls_i` in case input and output do not have the same number of channels.
-`0dbfs` the number which serves as amplitude value for zero dB full scale (default 32768)
+`0dbfs` the number which serves as amplitude value for zero dB full scale (default 32768).
+NOTE: It is recommended to set `0dbfs` to 1 as this is the standard in all audio applications nowadays.

 A standard Csound header may look like this: